MichalWonia/PhonesManagementMySQL/README.md

 INSERT INTO `telephones` (`id`, `brand`, `model`, `color`) VALUES ('6', 'Honor', 'P10', 'White');
 INSERT INTO `telephones` (`id`, `brand`, `model`, `color`) VALUES ('7', 'Iphone', 'X', 'Black');
 ```
+## What next ?

+Start the application and follow the commands in the user interface.